openbridge/airbridge/README.md

 - **--runtime-configs (or -r)**: Points to an external configuration file for additional settings.
 - **--job (or -j)**: Represents a job identifier.

-#### What is the purpose of the --airbyte-src-image and --airbyte-dst-image arguments?
+### What is the purpose of the --airbyte-src-image and --airbyte-dst-image arguments?

 This argument specifies the Docker image for the Airbyte source and destination.
 You should provide the name of the image you wish to use as the source and destination in your data workflow.

-#### How do I use the --src-config-loc and --dst-config-loc arguments?
+### How do I use the --src-config-loc and --dst-config-loc arguments?

 These arguments point to the locations of the source and destination configurations, respectively.
 Provide the path to your configuration files when using these arguments.

-#### What does the --catalog-loc argument do?
+### What does the --catalog-loc argument do?

 This argument specifies the location of the catalog file, which typically contains metadata or schema information for the data being processed.

-#### Where will the output data be stored?
+### Where will the output data be stored?

 The output data's location is determined by the --output-path argument.
 Provide the directory or path where you want the processed data to be saved.

-#### I want to continue from where I left off in my data workflow.
+### I want to continue from where I left off in my data workflow.
 How do I do that?

 Use the --state-file-path argument to specify the location of your state file.
 This file usually contains information about the last processed data point, allowing the script to resume from that point.

-#### Can I use an external configuration file with the script?
+### Can I use an external configuration file with the script?

 Yes, use the --runtime-configs argument to specify the path to an external configuration file.
 This allows you to provide additional settings or override default ones.

-#### How do I specify a job ID when running the script?
+### How do I specify a job ID when running the script?

 Use the --job argument followed by your desired job identifier.
 This can be useful for logging, tracking, or differentiating between multiple runs of the script.

 ## Reference Source Documentation Pages

-The following is a collection of data source documentation.
-This is not meant to be comprehesive list, merely a waypoint to help get people headed in the right direction.
+The following is a reference collection of data source documentation.
+This is not meant to be a comprehensive list, merely a waypoint to help get people pointed in the right direction.

 | Connector Name | Documentation Page |
 | --- | --- |